 - Non-renewable energy-use per unit of product is trending downward.

 - Waste reduction goals exist and there is good progress toward their achievement underway.
 Some companies are striving for zero waste.

 - Carpet is made with recycled content which offers a variety of environmental benefits and creates more jobs in the United States.

 - Consider the type of carpet and if it is well-suited for the particular application.
 Carpet designed for heavy use will last longer in a location receiving heavy use than carpet designed for less traffic.
 Carpet tiles offer flexibility in that carpet tiles can be shifted around so that all carpet tiles wear at the same rate, and if some carpet tiles wear faster than others, a small portion of carpet can be replaced instead of the carpet in an entire room.

 - Find out if the fiber will be recyclable when it comes time to replace the carpet.
 Some fibers are more easily recycled.

 - Visit the Carpet and Rug Institute website for tips on carpet selection:

 - Consider alternatives to owning carpet.
-Leasing allows for easy return after carpet after its use.
+Leasing allows for easy return of carpet after its use.

-- Learn if there are other flooring options that will last longer, given the application, and better meet performance needs.
-If the space or flooring will be replaced in a few years for whatever reason, a removable flooring may be more appropriate.
+- Learn if there are other flooring options that will last longer and better meet performance needs.
+If the flooring will be replaced in a few years for whatever reason, a removable flooring may be more appropriate.